michaelpalmeruw/mbib/README.md

 - Data are stored in a SQLite database

 Status: the code is reasonably complete and working.
-The documentation has a tutorial that covers most topics, but the reference part is missing.
+The documentation has a fairly thorough tutorial that covers most topics, but the reference part is missing.

 If you want to try it out, here is a brief Howto: